leomotors/cocoa-grader/README.md

 - Use some powerful devices (don't use Raspberry Pi that I use 😖)

+### Known Issues

+- Raspberry Pi cannot handle grader tasks 😢😭
+  - JavaScript do not work (Will be reported as Runtime Error)
+  - Unexpected Time Limit

 ## 🍫 Behind this Bot

 This Discord Bot use [Cocoa Discord Utils](https://github.com/Leomotors/cocoa-discord-utils),